You may wish to see an introductory page to this section or to Tarragona first.

 The dome of the circular hall shows that this new approach to the decoration of buildings reached Spain too, although the loss of Early Christian churches does not allow to appreciate its development there.
 It was only when Byzantine craftsmen worked at the decoration of the Great Mosque of Cordoba that Spain saw again fine mosaics on the walls of its monuments.

 The mosaics on the dome at Centcelles were arranged in concentric bands, a design which required a well-thought preparatory phase.
-In one of the bands the scenes are separated by a fake architecture of spiralling Ionic columns, another element which testifies to the complexity of the decoration and which was typical of the Sidamara sarcophagi.
+In one of the bands the scenes are separated by a fake architecture of Ionic columns, another element which testifies to the complexity of the decoration.

 What was the purpose of the hall and for whom it was built are two questions which are not fully answered.
 Its circular shape suggests it was a mausoleum, but not all archaeologists and art historians agree because usually mausolea are isolated while at Centcelles the hall is inserted in a series of building.
 Assuming it was a mausoleum it could have been built or redesigned for Emperor Constans who was killed in 350.
 Its size however was rather small when compared to the mausoleum built for Emperor Galerius at the beginning of the century at Thessalonica.